 The ultimate photographic medium.
 Highly collectible.
 Considered to be the most archival process.
 An exceptionally luxurious and long tonal scale which is impregnated directly into the printmaking paper.
 It’s “skin” and “feel” and reflective qualities are simply unparalleled.
 Nothing quite like it (although Piezography is often thought of as Pt/Pd on steroids).
 And although a legend follows it around that it is technically difficult, it is actually surprisingly easy to control with the PiezoDN Digital Negative.
 With traditional negatives it is actually quite difficult to control.
 If you come to our Vermont workshops (private or group), we can get you making high standard prints within three-four days.
 The PiezoDN digital negative is perfectly calibrated to the chemistry and prints match images displayed on a calibrated monitor

 The Malde-Ware method, otherwise known as Print-Out Platinum-Palladium Printing, or the Ammonium Print-out was invented in the 1980s by Pradip Malde and Dr. Mike Ware.
-Their method related to the original ‘print-out’ platinum process of Giuseppe Pizzighelli from 1887, employs a better-behaved iron sensitizer.
+The Malde-Ware method is the original ‘print-out’ platinum process of Giuseppe Pizzighelli from 1887.
+Malde-Ware employs a better-behaved iron sensitizer.
 Ammonium ferric oxalate is substituted for the notoriously unstable ferric oxalate.
 Further, ammonium salts of platinum and palladium are used rather than potassium salts yielding a higher degree of chemical solubility while also producing more hydroscopic surface when applied.

 Ammonium is so stable that its employ in the sensitizer as well as in both metal salts allows for a pre-sensitized solution to be made up which when stored in a tightly capped bottle can be used for up to three years (quite often longer) without any degradation in image quality.